HunterKane/Project-8---Data-Processing-Machine-Learning-/README.md

 # Project-8---Data-Processing-Machine-Learning-

 Complete this project by predicting housing prices in Califronia for more than 26 districts.

-Use the data to create Future Engineering for Machine Learning
+Questions to answer:
+What are the biggest factors that influence housing prices in a given area?

 Machine Learning Prep:
 - Transform some features